Advanced SENCO Award

 For those who are current participants you can access the LMS at any time either by clicking ‘Access LMS’ in the main menu of the site, or by clicking here.

 In order to deliver this qualification, we work in partnership with the following organisations:

 Herts for Learning

 Norfolk County Council

 How to register

-Dates for the 2019 Advanced SENCO Award cohort are now available.
-Please click the Register button below to register your interest for the next cohort of the Advanced SENCO Award.
+Applications for the 2019 Advanced SENCO Award cohort are now closed.
+Please click the Register interest button below to register your interest for the next cohort of the Advanced SENCO Award.